-The English Department's newly minted Ph.D.s, Jackie Hendricks, Michael Slater, Rachel Blumenthal, and Christopher Shirley, were hooded in June
+The English Department's newest Ph.D.s, Jackie Hendricks, Michael Slater, Rachel Blumenthal, and Christopher Shirley, were hooded in June, 2014.

 In June, Chicago's Newcity Lit announced its 2014 group of Chicago's top local writers, their Lit 50.
 Stuart Dybek, Distinguished Writer in Residence, was at the top of the list, which also included Chris Abani, Board of Trustees Professor of English.
 A number of English department alumni, including Cristina Henriquez, undergrad alumna of our Creative Writing Major and former Blattner Visiting Assistant Professor of creative writing, and Veronica Roth, alumna of our undergrad Creative Writing Major," are also prominently featured.